adrian-lison/interval-scoring/README.md

 - **Outside Interval Count**: Simple count of observations outside the prediction interval.
 - **Interval Consistency Score**: Adapted version of the interval score which compares consecutive forecasts for the same point in time and evaluates their consistency (see below).

-Credits for the scoring rules (interval score and weighted interval score) go to the corresponding authors.
+All credits for the interval score and weighted interval score go to the corresponding authors.

 For exemplary uses of the scoring functions, see [here](#example).
 For the docstring of the functions, see [here](#docs).